pragathoys/simple_counter/README.md

 - how to create tests to help you maintain the code
 - how to use the Remix development environment

+## Usage

+There is no actual usage of this project.
+The functionality is limited: you can simply increase the value of a state variable or reset it down to zero.

 ## Remix Development environment

 Remix is and easy to use development environment directly available within your web browser.

-Point your browser at: https://remix.ethereum.org/
+Point your browser to the browser-based IDE: https://remix.ethereum.org/